theresaabl/ML-maternal-health-risk/README.md

 We state the following three hypotheses:

   1. We expect that high-risk patients tend to have high blood sugar levels.
-  2. We expect that high-risk patients tend to have high systolic blood pressure levels.
+  2. We expect that high-risk patients tend to have high blood pressure levels.
-  3. We expect that high-risk patients tend to have high diastolic blood pressure levels.
-  4. We expect that high-risk patients tend to be of a higher age.
+  3. We expect that high-risk patients tend to be of a higher age.

 We come to these expectations by looking at literature about pregnancy health risk factors, e.g. in the following articles: